Georgia to See a Familiar Face on Saturday - Reintroducing Justin Robinson - NewsBreak

 James “Jimmy” Edward Ellis of Suwanee, who was president and chief executive officer of Jim Ellis Automotive Group, has died at the age of 67.
 According to his obituary, Ellis died at Wellstar North Fulton Hospital on Nov.
 5 surrounded by his family.

+Find Out About Kelly Clarkson's Net Worth—And How Much Her Now-Finalized Divorce Will Cost Her

-Meghan Trainor and her brother are proof that siblings will be siblings!.
-GET OUT THERE: 5 things to do in Henry County this weekend.
-Tropical storm Nicole may bring in some rain on Thursday and Friday but it should clear by Saturday allowing for an enjoyable weekend.
-Click for more.GET OUT THERE: 5 things to do in Henry County this weekend.
+GET OUT THERE: 5 things to do in Rockdale and Newton County this weekend, Nov.
+11-13 Tropical storm Nicole may push in some rainy weather on Thursday and Friday but should clear up by Saturday morning for an enjoyable weekend.
+Click for more.GET OUT THERE: 5 things to do in Rockdale and Newton County this weekend, Nov.
+11-13.

 Comments / 0